 The paper is organized as follows.
 Section II presents the data and cost-benefit model that we employ and formalizes the rule adaptation problem.
-The problem complexity as well as the optimized algorithms to solve it are considered in Section III.
+The problem complexity and the optimized algorithms to solve it are considered in Section III.
 The classes of value mappings that we consider are detailed in Section IV.
-The experiments are described in Section V. Related work is presented in Section VI, and we conclude in Section VII.
+The experiments are described in Section V. We present related work in Section VI and conclude in VII.